interledgerjs/settlement-lightning/README.md

 - Format: [BOLT11](https://github.com/lightningnetwork/lightning-rfc/blob/master/11-payment-encoding.md) encoded, then UTF-8 encoded
 - Used to send a invoice to the Interledger peer, so they have the ability to send payments to our instance
 - By default, peers send 20 invoices ahead of time, and share an additional invoice as each invoice expires or is paid

+## Known Issues

+- LND does not currently support pruning invoices (neither automatically nor manually).
+As this plugin may generate several invoices per second when a peer is actively streaming money, this can significantly increase the footprint of the LND database.
+- In theory, to reduce the overhead of frequently sharing invoices, the preimage for each payment could be deterministically generated from a pre-shared secret and randomess included by the sender when they send a payment.
+No such mechanism is supported by LND.